lachkar-moe/alx-system_engineering-devops/0x01-shell_permissions/README.md

-chown user:group * = change owner and group to all files and dirs inside chown -h = change ownership of a symbolic link chown --from= =change owner only if its owned by the specified owner
+chown user:group * = change owner and group to all files and dirs inside chown -h = change ownership of a symbolic link chown --from= =change owner only if its owned by the specified owner telnet towel.blinkenlights.nl = play a starwars ep in terminal